IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

              Verify the database was created using the logOptions(UNDO/ALL).
 The znsq_report API can be used to verify this option.
 If the database is defined correctly, contact the z/OS Storage Administrator.
 _____________________________________________________________________________________________________________________________
-0276(X'114') Backout failed.
-The znsq_backout API detected a failure.
-The znsq_backout API should only be used for databases
+0276(X'114') Abort failed.
+The znsq_abort API detected a failure.
+The znsq_abort API should only be used for databases
              defined as a recoverable database (logOptions(UNDO/ALL).

              Verify the data set was created using the logOptions(UNDO/ALL).
 The `znsq_report_stats` API can be used to